-1The term "temporal grouping" is admittedly elegant, but we feel that the analogy with spatial grouping is not perfectly apt.
-In spatial grouping elements are aggregated together while continuing to maintain separate existence, whereas in the problem at hand distinct elements are interpreted as being in fact the same individual, and thus unified.
+1 The term "temporal grouping" is admittedly elegant, but we feel that the analogy with spatial grouping is not perfectly apt.
+In spatial grouping elements are aggregated together while continuing to maintain separate existence, whereas in the problem at hand distinct elements are interpreted as being distinct incarnations of the same individual, and thus not simply grouped but actually identified (in the sense of "regarded as identical").
+See also Footnote 2.